Central Region Staff

 Director of Interim Ministry

-Dr. Hendricks’ career is built on developing people, from local congregations to the corporate boardroom.
-He’s coached world-class athletes and worked with youth struggling with drug addiction.
-He brings a rich, well-grounded faith and a practical, real-world applicability to the Interim Program of the Central Region.
+Bill Hendricks’ career is built on developing people while they are experiencing organizational transition, from local congregations to the corporate boardroom.
+He’s also coached world-class athletes and worked with youth struggling with drug addiction.
+He brings a broad, well-grounded faith and practical, real-world applicability to the Interim Ministries Program of the Central Region.

-In 1996, Dr. Hendricks founded Hendricks Training, an international business focused on organizational growth and performance which continues to this day.
-He has worked on 5 different continents in 13 different countries.
-He brings extensive expertise in architecting solutions coaching organizations through change and transformation.
-His strategic approach drives commitment and improved engagement.
-For more than 40 years he has helped organizations (including churches) identify expectations, define priorities and equip them for success.
+After playing a significant role in growing a start-up company into the world’s largest in its field in 1996, Dr. Hendricks founded Hendricks Training, an international consulting business focused on organizational growth and performance.
+He has worked with most of the Fortune 100 on 5 different continents in 13 different countries.
+He brings extensive expertise in architecting solutions, coaching organizations through change and transformation.
+His strategic approach drives creativity, commitment, and improved engagement.
+He has helped organizations identify expectations, define priorities, and then equip them for success.